 About the Author . . .

 From 1999 to 2009 Tracy Barrett was the Regional Advisor for the Midsouth (Tennessee and Kentucky) with the Society of Children's Book Writers and Illustrators.
-She is now SCBWI's Regional Advisor Coordinator.
+She then served eleven years as SCBWI's Regional Advisor Coordinator.

 Tracy has taught courses on writing for children and on children's literature at various institutions and frequently makes presentations to groups of students, librarians, teachers, and others.

 In 2012 she resigned from Vanderbilt University, where she had taught Italian, Women's Studies, English, and Humanities.
 She occasionally manages to combine her two "lives" as scholar and author, as in her presentation at a conference in Wales, on the Classics in children's literature.